Clarity-Digital-Twin/big-mood-detector/PAT_PAPER_AUC_CLARIFICATION_QUESTION.md

-# PAT Paper AUC Reporting Clarification Question
+# PAT Paper AUC Reporting Clarification - RESOLVED ✅

+## ANSWER: The 0.625 is TEST AUC

+After careful analysis, we've confirmed that the paper reports **test AUC** on the held-out 2,000 participant test set, not validation AUC.

+### Key Evidence:
+1. **Table caption**: "evaluated using AUC on a held-out test set of 2,000 participants"
+2. **Methods section**: Clearly describes separate train/validation/test splits
+3. **Consistent reporting**: All tables report test performance only

-## Context
+## Original Question

-While implementing the PAT (Pretrained Actigraphy Transformer) paper for depression detection, we noticed an ambiguity in how the paper reports its results that affects interpretation of our implementation's performance.
+While implementing the PAT (Pretrained Actigraphy Transformer) paper for depression detection, we initially found the AUC reporting ambiguous.

-## The Question

-**In Table 5 of the PAT paper, the authors report a 0.625 AUC for PAT Conv-L (LP) on depression detection with n=2800, but it's unclear whether this is validation or test AUC.**

 ### What the Paper States:
 - "Each model is trained on dataset sizes '500', '1,000', '2,500', and '2,800'... and evaluated using AUC on a held-out test set of 2,000 participants"